afzafri/Waktu-Solat-API/README.md

 2. ```apiv2.php``` will fetch and parse prayer time for the chosen Zone for either a month, or for a whole year.
 This API fetch JSON data from JAKIM e-Solat website.
 3. ```zonefetcher.php``` will fetch and store the list of states and zones into the ```zone.json``` file.
 Always run this file first on fresh install, or every couple of months.

-# Dynamic jQuery Webpage
+## Examples

+### Basic Usage Examples
+- ```examples/basic-usage.php```
+- PHP script demonstrating how to use both API v1 and API v2 programmatically
+- Includes examples for fetching states, zones, daily prayer times, and monthly/yearly data

+### Web Interface
-- ```index.html``` and ```./template/js/script.js```
+- ```examples/web/index.html``` and ```examples/web/template/js/script.js```
+- Modern web interface built with vanilla JavaScript (no jQuery) and Bootstrap 5
-- Fetch and display Malaysia's Prayer Time dynamically using jQuery and my PHP API
+- Fetch and display Malaysia's Prayer Time dynamically using Fetch API
-- This version use HTML, Javascript and jQuery only in the main file.
 - Original PHP Project and using Solat.io API : https://github.com/afzafri/Waktu-Solat

 ## Created By :